 A molecular docking analysis was performed to evaluate which drugs have the best potential for restoring NMDA receptor function.
-Following this, a compound screening was conducted utilising molecular dynamics (MD) simulations.
-The screening process encompassed the evaluation of three specific proteins (NMDA, AMPA, and DOCK4) and the use of thirteen drugs as ligands.
+Following this, a compound screening was conducted utilising MD simulations.
+The screening process encompassed the evaluation of three specific proteins (NMDA, AMPA and DOCK4) and the use of 13 drugs as ligands.

 The influence of drug-protein interactions on the dynamics of biological systems is a fundamental facet of therapeutic development.
-This study utilised the root mean square deviation (RMSD) as a metric to investigate the impact of particular medications on the stability of NMDA, AMPA, and DOCK4 proteins.
-The molecular dynamics (MD) simulations, with a duration of 10 nanoseconds, were performed on a set of 15 drug-protein complexes using the GROMACS software.
-The measurements of the root mean square deviation (RMSD) oscillations were conducted and presented afterwards.
-The root mean square deviation (RMSD) was computed to assess the collective dynamics, stability, and convergence of the various systems.
-The results are illustrated in Fig. 1 for NMDA, Fig. 2 for AMPA, and Fig. 3 for DOCK4.
+This study utilised the root mean square deviation (RMSD) as a metric to investigate the impact of particular medications on the stability of NMDA, AMPA and DOCK4 proteins.
+The

+MD simulations, with a duration of 10 nanoseconds, were performed on a set of 15 drug-protein complexes using the GROMACS software.
+The measurements of the RMSD oscillations were conducted and presented afterwards.
+The RMSD was computed to assess the collective dynamics, stability and convergence of the various systems.
+The results are illustrated in Fig. 1 for NMDA, Fig. 2 for AMPA and Fig. 3 for DOCK4.

-Based on the data presented in Fig. 1, it is evident that the binding of alitretinoin to NMDA leads to a significant decrease in the root mean square deviation (RMSD) value.
+Based on the data presented in Fig. 1, it is evident that the binding of alitretinoin to NMDA leads to a significant decrease in the RMSD value.
 The black trace has a slight jump, so the ligand in the black trace which wobbles less might have an alternative binding mode.
 Not only that, lower deviation or less wobble correlates with more stable binding.
 Marimastat might have a steadier increase throughout.
 However, it has higher RMSD value which indicates there are bigger conformation changes in protein; hence the complexes are less stable.
 After doing a more thorough analysis, it was shown that the AMPA-salicylic acid (Fig. 2) was the highest.
 However, it has quite a high jump which indicates higher deviation and more wobble correlates with less stable binding.
-In Figure 3, the RMSD value of DOCK4-vitamin A has experienced a significant increase, possibly due to an alternative binding mode, as evidenced by the graph's steady increase after the jump.
+While carbocisteine has a steadier increase throughout.
+This might indicate more stable binding.
+In Fig. 3, the RMSD value of DOCK4-vitamin A has experienced a significant increase, possibly due to an alternative binding mode, as evidenced by the graph's steady increase after the jump.
 While amprenavir has a steadier increase throughout, this might indicate a more stable binding.

-A noteworthy characteristic of molecular dynamics (MD) simulation relates to the flexibility of a protein's backbone, which may be assessed by measuring the root-mean-square fluctuation (RMSF) metric.
-The results of the comparative study examining the effects of these drugs on NMDA, AMPA, and DOCK4 receptors were graphically displayed in Figs. 4, 5 and 6, respectively.
-Upon conducting a more detailed analysis of Figure 4, it becomes evident that including 4-Androstenedione led to a decrease in the oscillatory of the NMDA.
-The influence of tryptophan binding on the protein's flexibility is seen in Figure 5.
+A noteworthy characteristic of MD simulation relates to the flexibility of a protein's backbone, which may be assessed by measuring the root-mean-square fluctuation (RMSF) metric.
+The results of the comparative study examining the effects of these drugs on NMDA, AMPA and DOCK4 receptors were graphically displayed in Figs. 4, 5 and 6, respectively.
+Upon conducting a more detailed analysis of Fig. 4, it becomes evident that including 4-Androstenedione led to a decrease in the oscillatory of the NMDA.
+The influence of tryptophan binding on the protein's flexibility is seen in Fig. 5.
 The presence of tryptophan resulted in a reduction in the oscillations of the AMPA which might indicate that the complex structure is more rigid and well-defined compared to others.
-According to the data presented in Figure 6, nelfinavir has the highest oscillations.
+According to the data presented in Fig. 6, nelfinavir has the highest oscillations.
 These oscillations suggest that the loop regions possess higher conformational flexibility, leading to a less precisely defined structure.